Happy Birthday Boho

 Heirloom Tomato and Goat Cheese Quiche

+Check it out — my quiche recipe is done!
+I’ve been cooking all weekend to prepare for the Julie and Julia contest and for my appearance tomorrow on Fox news.
+I stopped by my local cooking store, too.
 Cook’s of Crocus Hill is getting on the Julie and Julia bandwagon with a display of everything you might need to cook like a grand dame.
 I took this as an opportunity to pick up a copy of Mastering the Art of French Cooking.

 I have to say, it’s a weird (although charming) world in there.
 You don’t come to this book to eat.
 You come to it to learn.
 Food in MAFC isn’t distilled down to a sexy recipe and full-color photo on glossy paper.
 It is, to quote T. S. Eliot, pinned and wriggling on the wall.
 It’s dissected and explained.
 Given all the time Child spends discussing her mentors in the intro, I’m not surprised.
-This book makes you feel like you’re right there with her when she first moves to France and begins learning from the masters.
+She makes you feel like you’re right there with her when she first moves to France and begins learning from the masters.

 Here is my rendition of a classic French quiche.
 I used Child’s pastry recipe and adapted it to how it worked for me.
 The rest of the recipe, inspired by goat cheese, is mine.